nileshpandit009/random-word-api/README.md

 # README

-A simple rest api to serve random words.
+A simple REST API to serve random words.
-Built on Rails
+Built on Rails.